Living The

 - Diocesan News

-The May-June 2024 issue of Catholic Herald magazine has been published.
-The theme for this issue is the Eucharist in the lives of the faithful.
-The digital edition of the magazine is available at https://catholicmagazines.org/magazine-archive/catholic-herald/sac0524
+The September-October 2024 issue of Catholic Herald magazine has been published.
+The theme for this issue is the vocation of marriage.
+The digital edition of the magazine is available at https://catholicmagazines.org/magazine-archive/catholic-herald/sac0924

 News & Events | Around the Diocese